ru1ve/SPHB/README.md

 controller that manages heat output and charge safety.
 This repo holds the firmware for the electronics.

-> TODO: add build photos, a short demo video/GIF, and any personal
-> motivation for building it here.

 ## Why this matters